-Our products are available in many countries and territories worldwide via several retail selling and distribution agreements.
-Under the terms of the various agreements, the distributors and retailers purchase product from the Company and are generally required to open a minimum number of stores each year and to pay us a fee for each pair of footwear purchased and an additional sales royalty as a percentage of sales or a predetermined amount per unit of sale.
-Most of the distributors are required to purchase a specified minimum number of products within specified periods.
-The agreements we have in place expire at various times through February 14, 2031 and include automatic renewals at the distributors' option if certain conditions are met.
-These agreements are exclusive in their specific territories, which include Asia, the Middle East, Europe, Mexico, India, South Africa and South and Central America.
+Our products are available in many countries and territories worldwide via retail selling and distribution agreements.
+Under the terms of these agreements, the distributors and retailers purchase product from the Company and are generally required to open a minimum number of stores each year and to pay a fee for each pair of footwear purchased and an additional sales royalty as a percentage of sales or a predetermined amount per unit of sale.
+Most of the distributors are required to purchase a minimum number of products within specified periods.
+The agreements currently in place expire on various dates through February 14, 2031 and include automatic renewals at the distributors' option provided certain conditions are met.
+These agreements are exclusive in their specific territories, which include Asia, Australia, Europe, India, the Middle East, South and Central America and New Zealand.